Showing posts sorted by date for query putnik. Sort by relevance Show all posts

 UltraSatan?
 More like UltraGOD!

 But what about games??
-Not to worry, there are runnable disks thanks to Floppy Image Runner by Peter Putnik who has also adapted hundreds of games to load directly off the Ultrasatan.
-The D-Bug guys have converted loads of games with stunning menus and cheats - I wish they'd continue on as these are amazing.
+Not to worry, there are runnable disks thanks to Floppy Image Runner by Peter Putnik who has adapted hundreds of games to load directly off the Ultrasatan.
+The D-Bug guys have converted loads of games with stunning menus and cheats - I wish they'd continue on as they are amazing.

 Tuesday, October 17, 2017